mvpoirier/mvpoirier.github.io/portfolio.md

 published: true
 ---
 <p align='right'><i>Updated: July 2021</i></p>

-<h3 align='center'>Thank you for taking the time to explore my online portfolio!</h3>
+### Thank you for taking the time to explore my online portfolio!
 I hope that the resources shared below will highlight my potential contributions to your school:
 - [x] Example **student work and learning artifacts**
 - [x] **Teaching resources** I've developed to support effective student learning